redhat-ai-dev/ai-rhdh-installer/README.md

 ### Default Namespace

 This installer is incompatible with `default` namespace installations, install and uninstall commands must include `--namespace <target-namespace>` or the context namespace must be changed, e.g. `oc project <target-namespace>`.

+## GitOps/ArgoCD Configuration

+Detailed documentation for configuring GitOps/ArgoCD can be found in [`GITOPS-CONFIG.md`](./docs/GITOPS-CONFIG.md)